austinprk/ACIT2520-Project/README.md

 - implemented "update" function from `reminder_controller.js`
 - inserted the additional files needed for user passport authentication
 - tried to troubleshoot on the error messages after the additional files have been imported
+- imported user models from the previous passport lab to this project's database.js

 ### Kenneth Ng:
 - implemented "delete" function from `reminder_controller.js`